 Within the meaning of the law, the study environment is composed of the physical, the aesthetic and the psychological study environment.
-This survey concerns the psychological study environment and those aspects of the physical study environment which concern the students' assessment of the functionality of the physical
+This survey concerns the psychological study environment and those aspects of the physical study environment which concern the students' assessment of the functionality of the physical ducted based on questions about the study environment which had been quality-assured by focus groups, and many of which had been elaborated or developed further to ensure that they capture the students' feelings about their everyday lives.

 The survey was initiated and approved by the University's Education Committee.
-In the course of January 2014, the guestionnaire was sent to the directors of studies and to the Student Council at Aarhus University for consultation.
+In the course of January 2014, the questionnaire was sent to the directors of studies and to the Student Council at Aarhus University for consultation.
 All students enrolled on full-time degree programmes at Aarhus University - i.e. some 34,000 students - have been encouraged, via an electronic questionnaire, to answer a number of questions about their well-being, contact with fellow students and lecturers, course organisation, their social life on the programme, workload, work effort, stress, their perception of the physical and virtual surroundings for their programme etc. The survey was designed in such a way that the students' responses to the questionnaire could be correlated with data from the study administration system about the course of study of the relevant student.
 Finally, the data set includes approx. 600 pages of text from the students' responses to two open questions included as part of the questionnaire about the psychological and physical study environment, respectively.
 The data has produced a unique set of rich data material.
 A total of 13,647 students took the time to complete the questionnaire.
 This is thus the largest survey ever conducted among students at AU.